janisdd/basic-board-game-editor/referee/readme.md

 - place the tokens from the player under the cam then click detect colors (you need to have the same number tokens as players)
 - then set the player id to the detect colors
   - click apply mapping (even if you didn't change anything)

+- click get homography (see the debug imgs if the tiles are recognized correctly)

 - the simulation will then use the dice value (open console to see result)